Bills' Damar Hamlin reunites with Bengals' Tee Higgins on off-road adventure

 Bills general manager Brandon Beane announced last month that Hamlin has been medically cleared to return to on-field activities.
 Hamlin said he intends to resume his NFL career.

-This article originally appeared on Rochester Democrat and Chronicle: Damar Hamlin reunites with Tee Higgins on off-road adventure
+This article originally appeared on Rochester Democrat and Chronicle: Bills' Damar Hamlin reunites with Tee Higgins, Bengals wide receivers